 You can also work together to help them take stock of their relapsing MS and how it affects them by downloading this handy SYMPTOM TRACKER, “My MS Fingerprint.”

-But remember, in order to care for a loved one with MS, you need to be sure you’re taking care of yourself.
-After all, if you're feeling overwhelmed, how can you support the needs of someone else?
+But remember, in order to support a loved one with MS, you need to be sure you’re taking care of yourself.
+After all, if you’re feeling overwhelmed, how can you support the needs of someone else?

-If your loved one has been prescribed AUBAGIO, you can both join a supportive community that offers tips, stories, and inspiration.
-Visit Common Threads to learn more.
+If the person you support has been prescribed AUBAGIO, they can invite you to join this supportive community that offers tips, stories, and inspiration.
+Visit COMMUNITY to learn more.